 - Blender: Takes a while to learn, but it's one of the best 3D modelling software and is completely free

 - GIMP: Free alternative to photoshop, not nearly as good (not even compared to CS2), but better than MS Paint.
-I do use a sprite sheet plugin a lot though.
+Plugins I use:

 - Neo Texture Edit: free, open source texture creator.